impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 # Responses
 	- ## Reviewer VkF8
 		- We thank the reviewer for their detailed feedback.
 Since the points raised in the weaknesses and the questions have a significant overlap.
 We will be answering them jointly.
-We use W(eakness) and Q(questions)
+We use numbered W(eakness) and Q(questions) to refer to the comments.
+Finally, we invite the reviewer to
 -
 -
 - # Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries